Sir Orfeo: Similarities and differences with Orpheus

-Sir Orfeo takes the core elements of the myth of Orpheus and changes them into a more modern setting, giving a happy ending to an otherwise tragic myth.
+Sir Orfeo takes the core elements of the myth of Orpheus and changes the story into a more modern setting, giving a happy ending to an otherwise tragic myth, although some critics notice that the poem indicates Orfeo and Heurodis have no children to inherit the throne, which will pass to the loyal steward.

 Similarities

-Very similar to Orpheus of myth is the quality of singing and playing on a stringed instrument that Sir Orfeo exhibits.
+Very similar to the Orpheus of myth is the quality of singing and playing on a stringed instrument that Sir Orfeo exhibits.
 His wife, like Eurydice, showed loyalty by resisting advances.
 In the myth, Orpheus goes marching down to Tartarus to ask for Eurydice back while Sir Orfeo exiles himself for ten years until he chances a glimpse of his wife.
 Another similarity between these two stories is found in the name of Orfeo's kingdom, Traciens (Thrace), which perhaps for the sake of familiarity for the modern readers has been moved to be the old name of Winchester, England.
 Orfeo obtains the Fairy King's permission to take his wife home with him by using his beautiful music playing, much the same as Orpheus did in the original Greek myth.

 Differences

-Unlike Orpheus, who was actually descended from gods, Sir Orfeo's parents were just named after them.
 When Sir Orfeo goes to take his wife back, no condition is issued to not look back at her.
 Sir Orfeo exiles himself for ten years, citing not wanting to see any more women after suffering the loss of his beautiful wife.
 For Orpheus, this self-exile occurs after he has lost Eurydice the second time.
-The loss of Eurydice, and the saving of Heurodis is the main difference between the tragedy of the original myth and the romance lai Sir Orfeo.
+The loss of Eurydice and the saving of Heurodis is the main difference between the tragedy of the original myth and Sir Orfeo.